nombrekeff/eskema/README.md

 For more examples check out the [`/examples`]() folder.
 Or check out the [docs]()

 ## Package Name
-**Eskema** is the vasque word for "Schema".
-I did not know what to call the package, and after looking for a bit I found the vasque word for schema and decided to use it!
+**Eskema** is the Vasque word for "Schema".
+I did not know what to call the package, and after looking for a bit I found the Vasque word for schema and decided to use it!

 ## Additional information